folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/Tenant_Clone.md

 * mod-ldp stores data in a single table in the `public` schema.
 Manual extraction and insertion is probably the best option, unfortunately.

-* The target Folio instance *Settings - Tenant - SSO settings - Identity Provider UR*L configuration may need to be updated if the environment you're cloning to is for staging/testing.
+* The target FOLIO instance *Settings - Tenant - SSO settings - Identity Provider UR*L configuration may need to be updated if the environment you're cloning to is for staging/testing.

-* The target Folio instance *Settings - OAI-PMH - General - Base URL* configuration will need to be updated to reflect the edge URL for that instance.
+* The target FOLIO instance *Settings - OAI-PMH - General - Base URL* configuration will need to be updated to reflect the edge URL for that instance.